aaditya123gl5/Java-and-DSA/README.md

 # Java-and-DSA
-Collection of codes covering java as well as DSA
+Collection of codes covering Java as well as DSA Aaditya Verma